colejohnson66/iFirmware/README.md

 ## Running a Copy

 In order to run a copy of the website, you must first have [Node.js](https://nodejs.org/en/) installed.
-At this point, install `yarn` if you don't have it:
+Then install `yarn` if you don't have it:

 ```bash
 > npm i -g yarn